davyzhang/agw/README.md

 ```

 ### The Full Picture
-To use it in the real project we might need some more setups
+To use it in the real project it might need some more setups
- 1. AWS APIGateway **must** be configured with lambda **proxy** mode, typically like {/proxy+} here's the [doc](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) from aws
+ 1. AWS APIGateway **must** be configured with lambda **proxy** mode, typically {/proxy+} here's the [doc](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) from aws
  2. Using any http router such as lightning fast [Bone](https://github.com/go-zoo/bone) or popular and feature rich [Gorilla Mux](https://github.com/gorilla/mux) and even with chaining libraries like [Alice](https://github.com/justinas/alice) to write your middlewares

 ### A complex example
-You can deploy this code to aws lambda and link it to apigateway to see how it works in test console of aws apigateway.
+You can deploy this code to aws lambda and link it to apigateway to see how it works in the test console of aws apigateway.
 ```go
 func handler1(w http.ResponseWriter, r *http.Request) {
     p1 := bone.GetValue(r, "var")